Shocking a Hot Tub – A Complete Guide

 1. Open the cover and turn on the pump

-The circulation will make the water move around.
-When the water is moving, the shock will respond quicker.
+The circulation will move the water around, and when the water is moving, the shock will respond quicker.

 2. Check the water condition and pH levels.

-One of the readings these will give will be the pH (ie whether it is acidic or alkaline).
+One of the readings these will give is the pH (i.e., whether it is acidic or alkaline).
 The pH level should be between 7.2 and 7.6.
-If it is above or below this range you should adjust it before you shocking.
+If it is above or below this range, you should adjust it before shocking.

 3. Mix your shock product

 Carefully read the labels that explain how you should mix the shock.
 Most shocks in the form of chlorine granules need to be pre-mixed.
-You will normally need to know how many gallons your hot tub holds to work out how much shock treatment to use.
+You will normally need to know how many gallons your hot tub holds to determine how much shock treatment to use.

-Some spa shocks come in small sachets which you can just sprinkle over the water without premixing.
-If that is the case then skip this step.
+Some spa shocks come in small sachets, which you can sprinkle over the water without premixing.
+If that is the case, skip this step.

-As with all pool and hot tub chemicals, make absolutely sure to keep them outside the reach of children.
+As with all pool and hot tub chemicals, keep them out of the reach of children.

 4. Turn on the hot tub pump

-You need to ensure that the shock is evenly distributed throughout the hot tub, including the pipes and plumbing so running the circulation pump will make sure this happens.
-Do not turn on the air (bubbles) though.
+You need to ensure that the shock is evenly distributed throughout the hot tub, including the pipes and plumbing, so running the circulation pump will ensure this.
+Do not turn on the air (bubbles), though.

-You should also leave the cover off during this process as this will allow and gases that are produced to dissipate.
+You should also leave the cover off during this process, as this will allow the gases produced to dissipate.
 It will also most likely keep the pump running for longer to keep up the temperature.
-If you have an indoor hot tub then make sure the area is well ventilated.
+If you have an indoor hot tub, ensure the area is well-ventilated.

 5. Pour the mixture in the spa water

 Pour the hot tub shock mix around the hot tub.
-Always do this carefully as any spilled outside may do some damage.
+Always do this carefully, as any spilled outside may cause damage.

 6. Wait for the shock to do its job

-It can take anywhere between 20 minutes and 24 hours for the hot tub shock treatment to work depending on the type and amount used.
+Depending on the type and amount used, the hot tub shock treatment can take 20 minutes to 24 hours to work.
 See my article How Long to Wait After Shocking.

 7. Test the water levels to see if it is safe to get in